 The article states:

-The article continues on to report that this amount doesn’t even include the percentage of water used to control pollution created in the creation of energy.
+According to the article, this amount doesn’t even include the percentage of water used to control pollution created in the creation of energy.

 In addition, water-related energy costs—such as the cost to make drinkable water—are high, and in many cases, rising.
 For instance, during a water shortage in the Phelan Piñon Hills Community Services District of San Bernardino County, California, energy costs increased by more than $300,000 within a couple of years.

 So, is there a viable alternative that can cut costs while also promoting water and energy conservation?
 Yes, there is.
 Solar uses much less water in clean energy production than fossil fuel plants.

 “…photovoltaic (PV) solar power helps significantly reduce the amount of water needed to make energy and helps save water districts money.”

 In contrast to the gallons of water needed for a fossil fuel power plant to create one kilowatt of energy, it takes only a few cups for the same amount of energy to be produced using solar panel technology.